gitbootstrap/feeds/README.md

 # Git Bootstrap

 ## What is it?
-A [Twitter](http://twitter.com/gitbootstrap) feed triggered by Git commits to one of the many projects building upon the [Bootstrap](http://getbootstrap.com/) front-end framework.
-You will find a detailled list of supported projects in the table below.
+A [Twitter](http://twitter.com/gitbootstrap) feed triggered by Git commits to one of the many projects building upon the [Bootstrap](http://getbootstrap.com/) framework.
+You will find a detailed list of supported projects in the table below.

 ## How to participate?